+1 902-403-7201

 Who Needs To Get a GST/HST Number?

 According to the Canada Revenue Agency (CRA), the only parties that need to register for a GST/HST are those that provide GST/HST-taxable supplies.
-The CRA generally does not allow those that only provide exempt supplies to register.
+The CRA generally does not allow those who only provide exempt supplies to register.
 Businesses that meet the following two criteria are required to register for a GST/HST account:

 What Is a Small Supplier?